maukujnr/yolo/explanation.md

-# Explanation of Docker Containerization Project
+# Explanation of a Docker Containerization Project -IP2

 ## Objective 1: Choice of Base Image